expertanalytics/rasputin/README.md

 `rasputin_triangulate` for help regarding only triangulating parts of this raster.

-The [meshio](https://github.com/nschloe/meshio) Python package can be used to convert the result files to other file formats for further analysis and visualization.

 ## Acknowledges

 The layout of this project follows the recommentation from an [excellent blog